Atastor/cdq/README.md

   cdq.setup
 ```

-Now your CDQ data storage is iCloud sharable.
+Now your CDQ data storage is iCloud sharable among your devices.

 ## Documentation